pawan2880/OS-REPORT/README.md

 # OS-REPORT
-This report contains program on the disk scheduling algorithm SCAN(ELEVETOR ALGO) and  priority scheduling algorithm written in c language.
+This report contains program on the disk scheduling algorithm SCAN(ELEVATOR ALGO) and  priority scheduling algorithm written in c language.

 	Q.No.
 Scheduling-Algorithm		File-Name